AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ## Right-click menu {#right-click}

-Additional functionality for a visualziation is available by right-clicking on the visualization header.
+Additional functionality for a visualization is available by right-clicking on the visualization header.
 Settings will vary by visualization.
 Some of the settings available are:

 ![](assets/right-click.png)